- Life Settlements Explained -

 You want additional money to fund retirement

 The economy is constantly changing and during retirement, many people find that they’ll need more money than they originally saved for.
-Rather than go back to work, lean on family members for support, or reduce your quality of living in your golden years — the life settlement option enables you to pay for living expenses and make the most of retirement by going on vacation or other activities.
+Rather than go back to work, lean on family members for support, or reduce your quality of living — a life settlement enables you to pay for living expenses and make the most of retirement by going on vacation or other activities.

 Your term policy will expire soon